 However, traumatic brain injuries do not necessarily have to include a foreign object as their cause in an accident.

 Use of seat belts and the presence of safety equipment in cars, such as airbags, reduce the risk of head trauma and brain injuries in car accidents.
-However, New Jersey personal injury attorneys know that despite the presence and proper use of safety equipment, brain injuries can occur in a motor vehicle crash.
+However, oakwood legal personal injury attorneys know that despite the presence and proper use of safety equipment, brain injuries can occur in a motor vehicle crash.
 Injury lawyers understand these types of accidents and how to handle them.